beiyanpiki/stohMCharts/README.md

 ![Figure 2](doc/figure2.png)

-3. Click `export` button to get the Uppaal XML file.
+3. Click the `Export` button to get the Uppaal XML file(in this case, it's `Sample_1.xml`), you can open this file in Uppaal directly.

 4. Finally, you can check the model with existing queries in two ways:

-- Use the [GUI verifier](https://docs.uppaal.org/gui-reference/verifier/) to check our queries and plot the results (as shown in figure 3).
+- Use the [GUI verifier](https://docs.uppaal.org/gui-reference/verifier/) to check our queries and plot the results (as shown in Figure 3).

 ![Figure 3](doc/figure3.png)

-- Use [`verifyta`](https://docs.uppaal.org/toolsandapi/verifyta/) by running the following command to get a full log of the check, as shown in figure 4:
+- Use [Verifyta](https://docs.uppaal.org/toolsandapi/verifyta/) by running the following command to get a full log of the check, as shown in figure 4:
 ```bash
 .\verifyta.exe -t 0 .\Sample_1.xml -u -a 0.01 -E 0.05 -w 0.02 --histogram-bar-count 50  --state-representation 3  > out
 ```